Faraar (2015 film): Plot

-Shinda made it by beating his rival to death, and Kaptaan was therefore very impressed by Ekam and wanted Ekam to work for him.
+Shinda made it by beating his rival to death, and Kaptaan was therefore very impressed by Shinda and wanted Shinda to work for him.
 Ekam only needed one amount of money to repay Sunny's debt, so he rejected and humiliated Kaptaan.
 Kaptaan later kidnapped Shinda's girlfriend Nicky and demanded ransom of US$500,000.
 Kaptaan's plan was to leave Shinda no choice but to work for him for the ransom money.
 However, Shinda immediately realized it was Kaptaan's plot and rejected to work for him, vowing to pay the ransom by himself.

 Shinda did not collect enough money for the ransom, but instead rescued Nicky by killing 5 of the kidnappers, 2 of whom were later found to be police from news reports.
 That's how Shinda realized police were on Kaptaan's side.
-The diary ends with Shinda, Sunny and Nicky went to meet Kaptaan.
+The diary ends with Shinda, Sunny and Nicky going to meet Kaptaan.

 Jatana decides to find more evidence by visiting Sunny's girlfriend Preeti.
-Jatana, along with Ekam, are shocked to see Nicky's photo shown by Preeti, which turns out to be nobody but Jasmine.
-The two angrily confront Jasmine, who confesses she is indeed Nicky and hided her identity to protect Ekam.
+Jatana, along with Ekam, are shocked to see Nicky's photo shown by Preeti, which turns out to be Jasmine.
+The two angrily confront Jasmine, who confesses she is indeed Nicky and hid her identity to protect Ekam.
 Jasmine/Nicky tells them the following story untold in the diary.

 Sunny was shot dead by Kaptaan, and Nicky and Shinda were later on the run from cops.
-Police finally found them, and Sihnda was killed in an accidental blast during the encounter just in front of Nicky.
+Police finally found them, and Shinda was killed in an accidental blast during the encounter just in front of Nicky.

-Nicky later testifies in the court that she witnessed Shinda's death, making the judge believe Ekam is not Shinda and find him not guilty.
+Nicky later testifies in the court that she witnessed Shinda's death, making the judge believe Ekam is not Shinda finding him not guilty.

 Jatana later learns that Ekam is Shinda by making a phone call to Ekam's claimed mother.
 Ekam/Shinda tells him that he faked his identity to re-enter the US for revenge.